Search the NeuroBioBank for Tissue Samples

 Information Regarding the Evaluation of Large Tissue Requests

-In evaluating requests for large amounts of tissue and/or many brain regions, we propose (have adopted) a key principle of stewardship and three guidelines of success, supervision and significance to consider in order to ensure that distribution of tissues are aligned with the wishes and intents of our donors and with all missions of the NeuroBioBank and each NeuroBioBank BTR site.
+In evaluating requests for large amounts of tissue and/or many brain regions, we have adopted a key principle of stewardship and three guidelines of success, supervision and significance to consider in order to ensure that distribution of tissues are aligned with the wishes and intents of our donors and with all missions of the NeuroBioBank and each NeuroBioBank BTR site.

 4. Scientific Significance